-Experts from IAEA Member States who wish to present a paper at the IEM must submit an extended synopsis (in English) of maximum 800 words (i.e. two A4 format pages of single spaced typing, or the equivalent, including any tables or diagrams and a few pertinent references), together with a completed Form for Submission of a Paper (Form B) and Participation Form (Form A), to the authority competent official for subsequent electronic transmission to the IAEA (official.mail@iaea.org).
-These documents must be received by the IAEA by 15 February 2013.
-In addition, the synopsis must be sent electronically to: iem5@iaea.org.
+Experts from IAEA Member States who wish to present a paper at the IEM must submit an extended synopsis (in English) of maximum 800 words (i.e. two A4 format pages of single spaced typing, or the equivalent, including any tables or diagrams and a few pertinent references), together with a completed Form for Submission of a Paper (Form B) and Participation Form (Form A), to the competent official authority for subsequent electronic transmission to the IAEA (official.mail@iaea.org).
+These documents must be received by the IAEA by 15 January 2014.
+In addition, the synopsis must be sent electronically to: iem7@iaea.org.
 The synopsis should give enough information on the content of the proposed paper to enable the Selection Committee to evaluate it.
 Introductory and general matters should not be included.

-Authors are urged to make use of the "Extended Synopsis Template" available on the IEM web page, as well as of the attached sample extended synopsis.
+Authors are urged to make use of the "Extended Synopsis Template" available on the IEM web page (see Section K).